 - Contrary-wise the 12th Dynasty, one of the most successful in Egypt's long history married brother to sister for seven or eight generations without noticeable ill effect.
 The dynasty eventually failed not because of genetic damage but a lack of male heirs.

 - The House of Habsburg, which ruled most of Europe for several hundred years (with branches in Spain, France, England, the entire Holy Roman Empire...), was notorious for this: they acquired a lot of land through dynastic marriages and tried to avoid having the same thing happen to them by keeping things in house.
 The last of the Spanish Habsburgs, the infamous Charles II, was actually more genetically inbred than the product of Brother-Sister Incest would have been thanks to generations of cousin/cousin and uncle/niece marriages.
+His health problems were so severe that even the royal portrait artists — who were being paid to make him look good — couldn't hide his constantly protruding tongue.

 - Turn of the Century British royalty: